CopperEgg/apidocs/revealmetrics/dashboards.md

 A Dashboard is specified by creating a Dashboard hash, which contains one or more Widget hashes.
 We'll start by describing how to specify a widget, then circle back to including them on a dashboard.

 A Widget is an object that is characterized by a Widget hash.
 There a variety of widgets available for you to choose from today, with more on the way.
 All multi-metric widgets can be used to display one or more metrics.
 Single-metric widgets display one.
 Also note that today there are 3 widget sizes; let's refer to them as 1x, .5x and 2x.
-A 1X widget is the size of the widgets used in RevealCloud and RevealUptime dashboards.
+A 1X widget is the size of the widgets used in Systems (RevealCloud) and Probes (RevealUptime) dashboards.
 The .5x widget is sized such that 2 of them fit in the same space as a 1x widget.
 Likewise, a 2x widget consumes the same amount of space as two 1x widgets.
 (At CopperEgg, we refer to the 2x as a 'doublewide'.)

 A complete widget hash is presented here for your convenience: